singerlabgt/github-practice/README.md

     * [coding-etiquette.md](coding-etiquette.md) - general guidelines for writing code in the lab
   * exercises
     * setting up Git and GitHub
+    * uploading your code to the lab github page
     * using code from lab repos and pulling/pushing updates
     * interfacing Git with Matlab